tz0/game/README.md

 # Jetpack Game

-This game is being build for Professor Pieter Peers' Introduction to Video Game Design (CSCI437) class at The College of William & Mary.
+This game is being built for Professor Pieter Peers' Introduction to Video Game Design (CSCI437) class at The College of William & Mary.

 ## Executive Summary